 - Be willing to have your finances and tax returns scrutinized by U.S. federal immigration officials.

-At this stage you might be thinking that this sounds very similar to Form I-864, which is filed by family members for green card applicants, and you’d be correct, except that Form I-134 is for applicants coming on temporary visas to the United States, which includes K1 and K2 visa applicants.
+At this stage you might be thinking that this sounds very similar to Form I-864, which is filed by family members for green card applicants, and you’d be correct, except that Form I-134 is for applicants coming on temporary visas to the United States.

-The sponsor then fills out Form I-134, provides proof of their ability to support the applicant, and signs the legally-binding document.
-Formally, this document is an “affidavit of support,” and is a legal promise for them to support the applicant during their time in the United States.
+The sponsor then fills out Form I-134, provides proof of their ability to financially support the applicant, and signs the document.

-Typically, the visa applicant will already be finalizing their paperwork for the U.S. Embassy or Consulate, and so this form becomes one of the last steps in their visa journey.
-However, it can be prepared at any time, and the earlier is often better to ensure you have all the required documents in place.
+Typically, the visa applicant will already be finalizing their paperwork for the U.S. Embassy or consulate, and so this form becomes one of the last steps in their visa journey.
+However, it can be prepared at any time, and earlier is often better to ensure you have all the required documents in place.

-The form will ask the sponsor to provide the following information:
+The sponsor will need to provide the following information:

 - Proof of your U.S. citizenship or green card status

 - Information about the visa applicant, known in the form as the “beneficiary.”
-This will include address, nationality information, and spousal information.
-Make sure you have those details beforehand.
+This will include address, their nationality, and spousal information.

 - The sponsor’s dependent and marital situation.
 This information will be used to see whether they meet 100% of the Federal Poverty Guidelines requirements for their household size.

-- A page that the sponsor signs to formally and legally promise to support the beneficiaries of this form.
+- A page that the sponsor signs promising to support the beneficiaries of this form.

-- If you had an interpreter or help from a preparer, such as a lawyer, they then have some fields to fill out.
+- If you had an interpreter or help from a preparer, such as a lawyer, they will need to fill some fields out.